You may wish to see an introductory page to this section with a map first.

 Lower archaeological area: circular building near the main courtyard

 King Herod the Great is not a popular hero in Israel.
 Apart from the many crimes he committed, including the killing of some of his sons, he is charged with having been a puppet in the hands of the Romans and an unenthusiastic supporter of Jewish traditions.
-In addition he belonged to an Edomit family, Idumea being a territory to the south of Judea whose inhabitants were not considered 100 per cent Jewish.
+In addition he belonged to an Edomit family, Idumea being a territory to the south of Judea whose inhabitants were not considered fully Jewish.

-Herodion became a stronghold of the Zealots, the members of a sect which had a leading role in the First Jewish Revolt (66-73 AD).
+Herodion became a stronghold of the Zealots, the members of a sect who had a leading role in the First Jewish Revolt (66-73 AD).
 According to Josephus Flavius the defenders surrendered after the Romans captured by surprise one of their leaders and threatened to crucify him.
-Herodion was again occupied by the rebels during the Second Jewish Revolt (132-36) and some tunnels were recently found which were used for surprise sallies.
+Herodion was again occupied by the rebels during the Second Jewish Revolt (132-136) and some tunnels were recently found which were used for surprise sallies.
 The site was eventually abandoned for centuries.
 Evidence of small churches indicates that perhaps some monks lived there in the VIth century.

 View from Herodion: an Israeli settlement (with tiled roofs) in the foreground and Arab villages in the background

 The traditional account explaining the Jewish revolts makes reference to offences against the Jewish religion made by the Romans such as imposing the worship of the emperors, using pigs for sacrifices and banning circumcision.
-There were perhaps some other causes which gained the rebels the support of the population, such as the level of taxation, behaviour of the local Roman officers and privileges granted to non-Jewish ethnic groups.
+There were perhaps some other causes which gained the rebels the support of the population, such as the level of taxation, the behaviour of the local Roman officers and the privileges granted to non-Jewish ethnic groups.

 Ancient Synagogues: Introduction, Korazim, Capernaum and Hamat Teverya